Every major media player has added toolbars, update managers, streaming integrations, and UI chrome that slows it down.

 Windows Alternatives if You Want a Traditional Interface

 mpv's minimal design is a deliberate choice, not a limitation.
-If you want the same lightweight philosophy with a conventional GUI from the start, MPC-BE and Media Player Classic Home Cinema are the closest equivalents on Windows.
+If you want the same lightweight philosophy with a conventional GUI from the start, MPC-BE and MPC-HC are the closest equivalents on Windows.

-Both integrate with LAV Filters for extended format support and stay well under 30MB.
-PotPlayer adds more customization options and built-in codec support for users who want everything in one installer.
+Both pair cleanly with LAV Filters for extended format support and stay well under 30MB.

-For large media libraries that need organization, cover art, and metadata management, Kodi transforms any machine into a full media center.
-Users who want to stream a local library to other devices should look at Jellyfin Server as a free self-hosted alternative to Plex.
+For large media libraries that need organization, cover art, and metadata management, Kodi turns any machine into a full media center.
+Users who want to stream a local library to other devices in the house should look at Jellyfin Server as a free self-hosted alternative to Plex.

 vo=gpu